Chalarangelo/30-seconds-of-code/snippets/similarity.md

 Returns a list of elements that exist in both lists.

-- Use list comprehension on `a` to only keep values contained in both lists.
+- Use a list comprehension on `a` to only keep values contained in both lists.

 ```py
 def similarity(a, b):